OUR COMMUNITY IMPACT MODEL

 Our second strategy is Community Initiatives, collaborative efforts designed to test and implement new ideas.
 We are in the process of developing initiatives around homelessness: There is no reason why any child or any family living on our abundant islands should be homeless.

-Full implementation of the Community Impact Plan is slated for 2018.
-It will take time to build new partnerships and collaborative capacity.
-With greater collaboration across agencies, we believe that there will be less competition for resources and a greater opportunity to test new ideas and innovative strategies that make island life be6er for all of us.
+Full implementation of the Community Impact Plan is in process.
+Our model is not a static promise, its an evolving philosophy to meet the needs in our islands and support a healthy thriving community on all islands.
+This is no easy task.
+It will take consistency and commitment to build new partnerships and collaborative capacity.
+With greater collaboration across agencies and with organizations, we believe that there will be less competition for resources and a greater opportunity to test new ideas and innovative strategies that make island life beter for all of us.

-The Community Impact Model will help us to:
+The Community Impact Model has helped us to:

 Maximize the impact of donated dollars in the community.